samanthacooks/RubyToDo/README.md

 3. Interpreting user input and taking the appropriate action (Controller).
 4. Reading and writing data from a data file (Persistance).

 Model-View-Controller is a design pattern that we'll use to design almost all of our applications—both our command-line applications and our web applications later at Dev Bootcamp.
-We'll learn more about this design patter going forward.
+We'll learn more about this design pattern going forward.
 Which parts of our todo list application represent the model, the view, and the controller?